robenkleene/audio-references/max/max-for-live/max-for-live-javascript.md

 - When editing a JavaScript file in Max for Live, to save, just click the close button on the window and it'll prompt to save changes
 - JavaScript files default to `1` inlet and `1` outlet

+## Troubleshooting

+- It seems like it's impossible to get Max for Live to cleanly reload external JavaScript via `require()`.
+The files will re-compile, but the old versions of the JavaScript will still be called.
+The only things that work are completely quitting Live and re-opening, or running the JavaScript in Max instead of Live.

 ## Life Cycle

 A `function loadbang()` will be called along with patcher `loadbang`, but only if this is the default script (e.g., `js <script-name>`).